Paramount Plus price, free trial, shows, movies and what you need to know

-Paramount Plus is here, and so everybody wants to know if they need it or not.
-The new streaming service replaces CBS All Access and adds a lot of content on top, though the ads for Paramount Plus don't mention that at all.
+Paramount Plus is live and we've been scrolling and streaming through it all day to see if we actually need it or not.
+The new streaming service replaces CBS All Access and adds a lot of content on top, though the ads for Paramount Plus don't mention its predecessor at all.

-The big titles eventually coming to Paramount Plus include a lot of familiar faces, including a Frasier revival starring Kelsey Grammer, a new series set in the world of Avatar: The Last Airbender and The Legend of Korra, and an iCarly revival.
+The bigger news about Paramount plus is in the future.
+Titles eventually coming to Paramount Plus are based on a lot of familiar faces, including a Frasier revival starring Kelsey Grammer, a new series set in the world of Avatar: The Last Airbender and The Legend of Korra, and an iCarly revival.

 Why is that happening?
 Well, it's safe to assume that the folks in charge at ViacomCBS don't think the name CBS All Access is grandiose enough — or that simply adding a lot of content to CBS All Access would garner the same attention that rebranding it will.